 We listen to our pupils and take seriously what they tell us.
 All school staff are trained in Child Protection, and children are made aware of the adults they can talk to if they have any concerns.
 Staff are trained to look out for signs of physical/emotional harm or neglect and are required to report these to the Safeguarding Leads.

 The procedures which we follow have been laid down by the Local Authority Safeguarding Team and the School has a Safeguarding Policy in line with this, for the safety of all.
 On rare occasions, our concern about a child may mean that we have to consult other agencies.
 We will ensure that all concerns are discussed with parents/carers first, before any referrals are made, unless we believe that such a discussion may be contrary to a child’s welfare.

-We have appointed Designated Safeguarding Leads (DSLs) across the three sections of the school and their contact details can be found on our Key Staff page:
+We have appointed Designated Safeguarding Leads (DSLs) across the three sections of the school and they are:

-Posters, below, displayed around the School, also highlight staff members that Harrodian pupils can talk to if they have any pastoral or safeguarding concerns.
+Posters displayed around the School also highlight staff members that Harrodian pupils can talk to if they have any pastoral or safeguarding concerns.

-For concerns relating to online safety, please read our Harrodian Online Safety policy here and/or access the following links below, including CEOP (the Child Exploitation and Online Protection Command):
+For concerns relating to online safety, please read our Harrodian Online Safety policy on our policies page here and/or access the following links below, including CEOP (the Child Exploitation and Online Protection Command):

 UK Safer Internet Centre - Advice for Parents & Carers click here

 Childnet International - Essential Advice for Parents & Carers click here